 According to Staples National Small Business Survey, more than 80% out of the surveyed 400 small business owners said they don’t keep track of their business goals.
 77% of those same respondents said they have yet to achieve their vision for the company.
 With these statistics alone, it seems reasonable to state that these two things are linked: tracking and achievement.

-Setting goals isn’t the hard part, we all know how easy it is to say we’re going to limit the chocolate and visit the gym more starting on January 1st.
-But how many of us fall off the wagon come March?
-Well, the same can be said about business goals – the most challenging part of any goal-setting is sticking to what you’ve set to accomplish, and keeping track of it.
+The most challenging part of any business goal-setting is sticking to what you’ve set to accomplish, and keeping track of it.
 To do this successfully, you need to understand what to track, and how to measure it.

 OKRs (Objectives and Key Results) is more than a goal-setting methodology.
 It helps you to understand where you’re lagging behind and what to improve – consistently tracking OKRs helps draw your attention to the most important points.